shohagrana64/BlogPost/Azure/3. Azure MongoDB/index.md

 mongodb.kubedb.com/mgo-quickstart   4.2.3     Ready    103s
 ```

-> We have successfully deployed MongoDB in GKE.
+> We have successfully deployed MongoDB in Azure.
 Now we can exec into the container to use the database.
 Please note that KubeDB operator has created a new Secret called `mgo-quickstart-auth` for storing the password for `mongodb` superuser.
 This secret contains a `username` key which contains the username for MongoDB superuser and a password key which contains the `password` for MongoDB superuser.

 ### Accessing Database Through CLI